tnelson/Forge/docs/index.md

 ## Getting Started

-To get started with Forge, follow [these instructions](https://csci1710.github.io/forge-documentation/getting-started/installation.html).
+To get started with Forge, follow [these instructions](https://forge-fm.github.io/forge-documentation/getting-started/installation.html).

 Forge was originally created for [CSCI 1710, "Logic for Systems"](https://csci1710.github.io/) at Brown University.
 The notes and materials (except for recordings, which we cannot release) are public and free to use.
-A [textbook draft](https://csci1710.github.io/book/) is also available, and the first version will be finalized and used in Spring Semester 2025.
+A draft [textbook draft](https://forge-fm.github.io/book/) is also available.

 Forge is open source and [hosted on Github](http://github.com/tnelson/forge).